kokoalberti/personalwebsite/content/articles/2019-05-21-experiments-with-the-jaxa-alos-global-30m-dem/experiments-with-the-jaxa-alos-global-30m-dem.md

 ## Making a tile index

-The other issue to tackle is the virtual dataset index file contains references to 22126 separate tiles.
-It's weighs in at 10Mb, but having one is quite essential, as it will allow us to access the entire dataset from anywhere using a single URL endpoint of the VRT index.
+The other issue to tackle is that the virtual dataset index file is around 10Mb in size and contains references to 22126 separate tiles.
+Having one is quite essential, as it will allow us to access the entire dataset from anywhere using a single URL endpoint of the VRT index.

 There is no obvious solution for this, as VRT files don't support a proper spatial index.
 However, we can actually make an improvised index by including a VRT inside another VRT.
 We'll split the 22126 GTiff tiles into separate VRT files containing around 100 tiles each, giving us around 200 of these VRT index datasets.